 Australia's location in the Indo-Pacific provides us with a unique perspective on humanitarian action.
 Australia is committed to helping partner governments manage crisis responses themselves.
 We do this through building the capacity of the national government and civil society to respond to disasters and prevent COVID-19 outbreaks.
 We also work with experienced international partners to prepare for and respond to disasters in support of partner governments, including other donors, United Nations agencies, the International Red Cross and Red Crescent Movement and non-government organisations.

 Why we offer assistance

-Humanitarian crises such as COVID-19 undermine growth, reverse hard-won development gains, increase poverty and can result in long-term instability.
+Humanitarian crises such as COVID-19 undermine growth, reverse hard-won development gains, increase poverty and inequality, and can result in long-term instability.
 The international humanitarian system is confronted by unprecedented political, operational and financial challenges.
 The magnitude and complexity of disasters and crises have changed the humanitarian landscape.
 Despite record levels of humanitarian support, donors are not able to keep pace with the rising need.2

 The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) says Asia and the Pacific is the world's most disaster-prone region, hosting three out of every four disaster-affected people.
 Since 2015, nearly 800 million people in Asia and the Pacific have been affected by a disaster and almost 50,000 people have been killed.
 In addition, over one quarter of the world's conflicts occur in Asia and the Pacific, leading to the region hosting 3.2 million refugees.3